dwiiipoetra/Hackerrank-10_Days_Of_Javascript/README.md

 # About this Repo
-This is my hackerrank solution to the 10 Day of Javascript
+This is my hackerrank solution to the 10 Days of Javascript